CorvusCloudburst/wemod-shortener/README.md

 ```
 composer run dev
 ```

+The application should now be accessible at http://localhost:8000.

 There is an example account already set up and seeded for you to explore.
 The credentials are: